walles/riff/README.md

 * Make a first public release
 * Running from a git clone should work even if Riff is installed globally on the system.
+* Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
+Think of a constant array getting one or more extra members.